viator32/CampusConnect/docs/BUILDING_PAGES_AND_TABS.md

 - Keep presentational components stateless; handle effects in pages/hooks.
 - Keep TSDoc on exported functions and complex types.
 - Use `FormData` only when needed; JSON bodies must be stringified manually.
+- For file uploads:
-- For file uploads, send raw blobs with `Content-Type: application/octet-stream`.
+  - Avatars: send raw blobs with `Content-Type: application/octet-stream`.
+  - Post images: use multipart `FormData` with a single field `picture` (image/*, max 100MB).

 ## 7) Testing and docs